beeb/lintspec/README.md

       --enum-params        Enforce that enums have `@param` for each variant -f, --enforce <TYPE>     Enforce NatSpec on items even if they don't have params/returns/members (can be used more than once)
-                           [possible values: constructor, enum, error, event, function, modifier, struct, variable] --json               Output diagnostics in JSON format
+                           [possible values: constructor, enum, error, event, function, modifier, struct, variable] --enforce-all        Enforce NatSpec for all item types, even if they don't have params/returns/members --json               Output diagnostics in JSON format
       --compact            Compact output
       --sort               Sort the results by file path